 It’s the mid-1830’s and Scottish immigrant Reiver MacPherson has been granted lands by the new Texas government.
 The dilapidated property he acquired belonged to an old Spanish family, but the place is now abandoned.
 Or at least Reiver thinks it is, because to his surprise, there he finds an emaciated young wisp of a girl, Mercedes-Maria, whose family once owned the lands but has fled to Mexico, leaving her behind.
 So begins Deana James’ Texas Storm.

-Mercedes is a bit of a wild child, and at first, Reiver has no patience for her.
+Mercedes is a bit of a wild child, and Reiver has no patience for her at first.
 She insists the land is hers; he claims it’s is.
 The two butt heads but eventually agree to work together.
 Slowly, a romance unfolds as the pair get to know one another—sexual attraction forms.
 With James’ trademark earthy sensuality describing the passages, their passion results in vivid lovemaking sessions.

 Mercedes & Reiver get married more out of convenience than love.
 However, their love grows as they experience adventure after adventure.